 Most families do not prepare schedules detailing assets and liabilities.
 So when someone dies everyone turns to the most straightforward form of assistance, generally a bank manager.
 Our ATM card is usually in our wallet/purse.
 Where else would we turn?

 If you own a property, then title deeds would be looked for.
-If you own insurances, have you informed anyone?
-Have you placed other investments in a fund house or with stock-broker?
+If you own insurance, have you informed anyone?
+Have you placed other investments in a fund house or with a stock-broker?
 Do you own private shares?

 Do you have digital assets?
 A crypto wallet for example.
 How does someone access these when you die?
 These particular assets are new to the probate world so how would anyone know about them?
 Have you prepared a digital will?